Collections

 0

-Lists are mutable (they can be modified).
-For instance, you can replace items in a list by other items:
+Lists are mutable (they can be modified), so you can replace items in a list by other items:

 L = [3, ['b', 'e', 3.9, ['some string', 9.9]], 8]